Canop/broot/website/src/conf_file.md

 To override this per run, set the `BROOT_GRAPHICS_PROTOCOL` environment variable to `none`, `auto`, `kitty`, or `sixel`.

+Inside a terminal multiplexer such as tmux, auto-detection can't see the outer terminal's Sixel support, so you must force it — see [Hi-Res images in tmux](../common-problems/#hi-res-images-in-tmux-sixel).

 ## Kitty Graphics

 Whenever possible, previewed images will be displayed in high resolution using [Kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).